twe4ked/rspec-api-docs/README.md

 Accepts a string that describes the example.

-E.g. "To find out information about a Character."
+> To find out information about a Character.

 #### `path`

 Accepts a string for the path requested in the example.

-E.g. "/characters/:id"
+> /characters/:id

 Note: This defaults to the path of the first route requested in the example.